PEACHFRONT SPEAKS

 At some point, later than we'd imagined, we arrived in Cochabamba.
 M. and I had a huge suite, complete with a kitchen, but we were too tired to do anything except skip dinner and go directly to sleep.
 It had been a long drive and a longer day.
 We all decided that, considering the length of our trip and the conditions of the roads, we could not press all the way to Oruru.
 "Better to spend more time birding and less time on the road," was my vote.
 So we didn't have to worry about packing up and heading out again in the morning.

-the christ statue at cochabamba is apparently better and cooler in every way than that one in rio, or at least it's at a higher elevation, so there, bucky, but we didn't have time to check it out in our frantic search for the birdies so i just grabbed this quickie snap from the street below the hotel
+Saw the Christ statue at Cochabamba is apparently better and cooler in every way than that one in Rio, or at least it's at a higher elevation, so there, bucky, but we didn't have time to check it out in our frantic search for the birdies so i just grabbed a quickie snap from the street below the hotel.

 Stay tuned.
 Part 4 of my raptor trip to Bolivia is coming soon.